Saglemi housing saga: the good, the bad, the ugly and the blue

-First, it has abandoned hospitals across the country including the UG Medical Centre, then abandoned roads, including cocoa roads, abandoned school blocks and now abandoned housing projects.
+First, it was abandoned hospitals across the country including the UG Medical Centre, then abandoned roads, including cocoa roads, abandoned school blocks, and now abandoned housing projects.

-Ghana’s housing deficit was estimated at about 1,700,000 units in 2011.
-This huge deficit partly explains the high Real Estate market prices, high rental costs and huge advance rents.

 The Good